August 22, 2021

 - These actors will work with Beth in virtual rehearsals throughout the spring.

 - Mary will craft the interview transcripts into dramatic monologues or, possibly, dialogues.
-The writing of these dramatic texts will take place in Spring 2021.
+The writing of these dramatic texts will take place from mid-December 2021 through Spring 2022.

-- Beth and Mary will return to The Volland Store in early summer for two weeks to hold rehearsals with actors and prepare for the live production of Theater at the Ruin to be held June 18 and 19, 2021.
+- Beth and Mary will return to The Volland Store in early summer for two weeks to hold rehearsals with actors and prepare for the live production of Theater at the Ruin.
+A dress rehearsal will be held June 16, with performances on June 17 and June 18.

 - It is our hope to publish the script for Theater at the Ruin to capture the unique voices and life experiences of the narratives we collect and perform.